What Is Uncombable Hair Syndrome?

 • TCHH

-You typically inherit these gene mutations when both your parents carry a copy of the mutation, though your parents may not have the condition (autosomal recessive inheritance).
-Scientists think that some people may also get the condition when only one parent carries a mutation (autosomal dominant inheritance).
+You typically inherit these gene mutations when both your parents carry a copy of the mutation, though your parents may not have the condition.
+Scientists think that some people may also get the condition when only one parent carries a mutation.

 These mutations change the shape of the hair shaft from tubular to more angular like a triangle or heart shape.
 This changes the texture, makes it harder to brush, and causes the light to reflect in a way that gives the hair a certain color.

-In some cases, people get UHS without mutations in these genes.
-Scientists continue to study the cause of UHS in these cases.
+In some cases, people get uncombable hair syndrome without mutations in these genes.
+Scientists continue to study the cause of the condition in these cases.

-There is no cure for UHS, but it usually gets better or goes away completely around the start of puberty.
-Doctors typically suggest that you are gentle with your hair if you have UHS.
+There is no cure for uncombable hair syndrome, but it usually gets better or goes away completely around the start of puberty.
+Doctors typically suggest being gentle with your child's hair if they have uncombable hair syndrome.
 That means:

 • Use soft brushes.

-• Avoid perms, hair relaxers, and other harsh treatments.
+• Avoid perms, hair relaxers, and other harsh hair treatments that include chemicals; they could make symptoms worse.

-Some people think that biotin supplements can improve the appearance of your hair if you have UHS.
+Some people think that biotin supplements can improve the appearance of your hair if you have uncombable hair syndrome.
 More studies are needed to be sure.
 Talk to your doctor before you start yourself or your child on any type of medication or supplement.

-UHS is not serious on its own, though in rare cases, it may be a symptom of a more serious condition, which is why you should talk to your doctor if you suspect UHS in yourself or your child.
+Uncombable hair syndrome isn't serious on its own, though in rare cases, it may be a symptom of a more serious condition, which is why you should talk to your doctor if you suspect the condition in yourself or your child.
+Symptoms include hair that's dry, rough, and grows in different directions.